urbanairship/aerostat/README.rst

 * ``-–dryrun`` means that it will go through the process of either registering, changing master, or updating the /etc/hosts, but won't actually do so.
 Instead it just logs what it would have done.
 * ``-–offline`` means that it won't try to connect to AWS.
 Instead it just fakes instance_id information (using the string 'test-instance').
-* ``-–server`` allows you to specify which Aerostat (or mongodb) server to connect to.
+* ``-–server`` allows you to specify which Aerostat (or MongoDB) server to connect to.
 Set this to localhost if you want to do testing locally.

 Registrar
 ~~~~~~~~~